 \subsubsection{Patch-wise DWT Supervision}

+Unlike prior DWT-based approaches such as DWT-NeRF and DWT-GS, which apply frequency supervision globally, our method introduces patch-wise frequency supervision to explicitly address spatially localized reconstruction errors.
+While global DWT enforces overall frequency consistency, it may overlook regions where fine details are under-reconstructed.
+In contrast, patch-wise supervision enables the model to focus on challenging regions (e.g., thin structures, texture boundaries, or low-frequency-dominated areas lacking high-frequency detail).
+This localized refinement improves the balance between low- and high-frequency components within each region, resulting in sharper details and more consistent reconstruction, particularly in sparse-view settings where errors are spatially non-uniform.

-Although global supervision enforces overall frequency consistency, local regions may still exhibit under-reconstruction, particularly where fine HF details are embedded within smooth, LF areas.
-To address this, patch-wise DWT supervision is introduced to refine these regions by locally emphasizing frequency balance.
-Rendered and ground-truth images are divided into non-overlapping patches of fixed size and stride.
-Each patch is independently analyzed to detect local frequency imbalance, guided by a Low-frequncy energy($E_{LF}$) metric that quantifies the dominance of LF versus HF content Equation \ref{eq:energy}.
-Each image is first decomposed via a one-level Haar wavelet transform: where $I_{LL}$ denotes the low frequency (structural) subband and $I_{HF}$ represents the aggregated high frequency components $(I_{LH}, I_{HL}, I_{HH})$.
-The $E_{LF}$ for each spatial location is defined as:
+Specifically, we introduce patch-wise DWT supervision to refine such regions by locally balancing frequency components.
+The rendered and ground-truth images are divided into non-overlapping patches of fixed size and stride.
+Each patch is independently analyzed to detect local frequency imbalance, guided by a low-frequency energy ($E_{\text{LF}}$) metric that quantifies the relative dominance of LF versus HF content (Equation~\ref{eq:energy}).